How to create sprite sheets & animations for Flame Engine

 The resulting cityscene.png is about 450 KB in size.
 But we can do better!
 TexturePacker can dramatically reduce the file size of your sprite sheets, making your game load faster.

 Simply change the Texture format from PNG-32 to PNG-8 (indexed) and press Publish sprite sheet again.
-The result is a sprite sheet that looks almost identical but is now only 110 KB — a 75% reduction in file size!
+The result is a sprite sheet which is almost identical but now is only 110 KB — a 75% reduction in file size!

 Loading the sprite sheet in your game

-To use the sprite sheet in Flame, we need to load it using the flame_texturepacker package.
+You just need to load the sprite sheet using the flame_texturepacker package.

 Import the package in your lib/main.dart: